niaid/tb_lesion_cxr_segmentation/README.md

 initdb -D /path/to/postgres/data_directory
 ```

-Start the database server in a specific directory:
+Start the database server in the directory initialized:
 ```
 pg_ctl -D /path/to/postgres/data_directory start
 ```